 (a) that all minerals of economic interest discovered in or on the land the subject of the prospecting licence be promptly reported in writing by the holder to the Minister;

+(aa) that no ground disturbing equipment will be used by the holder when prospecting on the land the subject of the prospecting licence unless —

+(i) the holder has lodged in the prescribed manner a programme of work in respect of that use; and

+(ii) the programme of work has been approved in writing by the Minister or a prescribed official;

 (b) that all holes, pits, trenches and other disturbances to the surface of the land the subject of the prospecting licence which are —

 (i) made while prospecting; and

-(ii) in the opinion of the State Mining Engineer 5, likely to endanger the safety of any person or animal,
+(ii) in the opinion of a prescribed official, likely to endanger the safety of any person or animal,

-will be filled in or otherwise made safe to the satisfaction of the State Mining Engineer 5;
+will be filled in or otherwise made safe to the satisfaction of the prescribed official;

 (c) that all necessary steps are taken by the holder to prevent fire, damage to trees or other property and to prevent damage to any property or damage to livestock by the presence of dogs, the discharge of firearms, the use of vehicles or otherwise.

 [Section 46 amended by No. 69 of 1981 s.
 16; No. 100 of 1985 s.
 32; No. 57 of 1997 s.
-89(1).]
+89(1); No. 39 of 2004 s.
+6(1).]

 46A.
 Conditions for prevention or reduction of injury to land